 A number of Shareholders have availed the benefit of this process and the Company through its various initiatives keeps exploring the possibilities of settling such issues.
 The process helps the investors in releasing the locked up investment and save their time consumed in contesting legal proceedings.
 The objective of this process is to facilitate quick resolution of the dispute between the parties.

 The Shareholders who are willing to avail the benefits of Alternative Dispute Redressal mechanism may approach the Investor Service Department of the Company at the Registered Office of the Company.

 In line with one of the Company's key tenets of Consumer and Customer Centricity, the Company commenced a process of resolving consumer and customer disputes and grievances through an alternative disputes redressal mechanism.
 The Company appointed four retired Judges of different High Courts, one in each region, to act as Ombudsman to hear the Company's consumers and customers in a bid to resolve long pending disputes.
 The Ombudsman independently reviews the merits of the complaint and decides on the issue.
 The Company has taken the view that the decision arrived at such disputes resolution meetings, while being fully binding on the Company, may not be binding on its consumers and customers and if they choose to continue with litigation, they are free to do so.
 These meetings were held in all the four regions and achieved reasonable success.
 The Company believes that such independent dispute resolution mechanism will further reinforce its commitment and credibility with its consumers and also set new benchmarks for the industry.

 The Company has also set a consumer care helpline 'Levercare', to help consumers reach the Company for their grievances, suggestions, ideas and to help brands reach out to consumers.

 Address for Correspondence

-The Company's dedicated e-mail address for Investors' Complaints is firstname.lastname@example.org
+The Company's dedicated e-mail address for Investors' Complaints and other communications is firstname.lastname@example.org